top of page

 Bio

-Luz & Mannion Dance (formerly Dotdotdot Dance) was co-founded in 2014 by Magdalena Mannion, Noemí Luz, and Yinka Esi Graves and has been co-directed by Magdalena and Noemí since 2017.
-The company toured the UK with their award-winning production No Frills, also presenting the work at Flamencos y Mestizos Festival, Madrid.
+Luz & Mannion Dance (formerly Dotdotdot Dance) toured the UK with their award-winning production No Frills in 2014, also presenting the work at Flamencos y Mestizos Festival, Madrid.
 They later curated a Wild Card Evening for the Lilian Baylis Studio in 2016 and performed original work at Sadler's Wells and The Lowry in Sampled Festival 2017 and at the Sadler’s Wells Takeover of the National Theatre River Stage in 2018.
 This led to the creation of In Body, a multi-disciplinary triple bill that has toured with Dancenet Sweden and around the UK.
-In 2021 they performed in Dancing Nation, Sadler's Wells' digital dance festival for BBC iPlayer as well as presenting work on Buzón de Baile, RTVE/Radio3 the Spanish TV platform.
+In 2021 they performed in Dancin Nation, Sadler's Wells' digital dance festival for BBC iPlayer as well as presenting work on Buzón de Baile, RTVE/Radio3 the Spanish TV platform.
 They premiered their new show Blue Ghost in the UK in Spring 2023.
 Luz & Mannion Dance is currently running a new project called Re Red, investigating the role of fairy tales in the collective experience of women.
 They also curate Mixtape evenings of short dance works.

 Co-Artistic Directors

-Magdalena Mannion and Noemí Luz are Co-Artistic Directors of Luz & Mannion Dance and have been collaborating since 2014.
+The company was co-founded in 2014 by flamenco dancers Magdalena Mannion, Noemí Luz, and Yinka Esi Graves and has been co-directed by Magdalena and Noemí since 2017.
 As well as directing the company they also choreograph, produce, perform and teach.
-Magdalena and Noemí have a shared vision of flamenco as a poetic language capable of moving people in an infinite number of ways.
-They are committed to a sincere and profound investigation into the art form both choreographically and pedogogically.
+They are committed to a sincere and profound investigation into the art form both choreographically and pedagogically.

 Luz & Mannion launched their Education & Creative Development Programme (ECDP) in 2020.
-The programme presents different ways to engage with flamenco and dance, and includes mentoring for young dancer/creators, online resources and live sessions for members and sensory experiences for SEN schools.
+The programme presents different ways to engage with flamenco and dance, and includes online masterclasses with international artists and sensory experiences for SEN schools.

 Photo by Camilla Greenwell

-Noemí Luz is a dance artist who's work spans traditional, contemporary and experimental flamenco as well as dance theatre and performance.
-Daughter to a ballet conductor and granddaughter to a ballet dancer, Noemí was drawn to dance at an early age.
-She trained classically at Elmhurst Ballet School and Central School of Ballet (UK) and was apprentice to her mentor Yolanda Heredia for 6 years, specialising in traditional flamenco and bata de cola in Seville, Spain.
+Noemí Luz works within traditional, contemporary and experimental flamenco.
+She trained classically at Elmhurst Ballet School and Central School of Ballet (UK) and studied with mentor Yolanda Heredia in Seville, Spain.
 She also has an HNC Diploma in Fine Arts from Kensington and Chelsea College.

 Noemí has performed at many traditional flamenco venues in Spain including Tablao Arenal, La Casa de la Guitarra, Peña la Perla de Cadiz, Peña Niño del Alfalfa and Café Zyriab as well as appearing on CanalSur TV, RTVE and the BBC.

-Noemí has taught extensive workshops in choreography and composition at institutions such as the Conservatorio de Danza Profesional (Seville), Trinity College of Music, The Drama Centre and The Royal College of Music (London) as well as giving private coaching to individual students.
+Noemí has taught extensive workshops at institutions such as the Conservatorio Profesional de Danza (Seville), Trinity College of Music, The Drama Centre and The Royal College of Music (London).

 MagdalenaMannion